 Since retiring, Goodman has established his reputation as a sought-after motivational speaker, coach, and educator.
 He has coached more than 3,000 basketball players around the world, and has partnered with Houston Rockets small-forward Omri Casspi on a series of basketball camps across the United States.
 He is also the cofounder of Coolanu Israel, which strengthens ties to Israel through innovative seminars, sports programs and literature projects for athletes, college students, and coaches.

 The author of “The Jewish Jordan’s Triple Threat,” which ESPN’s Mark Stein called “captivating,” Goodman is also the developer of Zone190, a revolutionary basketball training device.
-He holds a B.A. in communications, and lives in Jerusalem with his wife and four children.
+He holds a B.A. in communications, and lives in Jerusalem with his wife and five children.